openhab/openhab-addons/bundles/org.openhab.binding.jellyfin/README.md

 The terms search has a default behavior that can be modified by sending some predefined prefixes.

-The default behavior is to search for movies, series or episodes whose name starts with the given text, if it finds results the bind will proceed as said before.
+The default behavior is to search for movies, series or episodes whose name starts with the given text.
+If it finds results the bind will proceed as said before.
-If the result is a series, the binding will try to resume some episode, if not it will look for the next episode to watch and finally will fall back to the first episode.
+If the result is a series, the binding will try to resume some episode.
+If not it will look for the next episode to watch and finally will fall back to the first episode.

 You can prefix your search with `<type:movie>`, `<type:episode>`, `<type:series>` to limit your search to a specific type.